Get familiar with Type Anatomy

 These terms refer to various lines/ boundaries we use to organise characters into words so they look balanced, well structured and consistent.
 Words which have been 'set' (or organised) correctly are not only easier to work with when they become sentences or paragraphs but can actually be used to communicate a message.
 Something you will discover more and more as you start to work with type!

-X- Height:
+X- Height

 The height lowercase letters reach in a typeface.
 This is always based on the height of lowercase x.